The Watchers Ending Explained: Seeing Double

 As much as "The Watchers" plays with ambiguity and mystery for much of its runtime, the thread begins unraveling once our characters begin to figure out the truth behind their plight.

-The Watchers' final twist
+The Watchers' biggest twist

 Conventional wisdom tends to claim that plot twists should never be telegraphed or set up in any obvious way prior to the big reveal, but that couldn't be further from the truth.
 If executed well, twists ought to feel both surprising and inevitable at the same time.
 Clever writers are able to bury hints and teases of an overall idea in the early going, allowing for audiences to intuitively pick up on those breadcrumbs throughout the natural progression of the story (and, ideally, without even consciously realizing it) so that the twist can hit with the full weight of its import.
 It's a magic trick, essentially, and one that "The Watchers" nearly manages to pull off.

-In a reveal that perhaps undercuts the intelligence of the typically-resourceful Mina, we find out that Madeline was actually a Watcher all along.
-This comes as little surprise, unfortunately, seeing how we learn even less about her than the other supporting characters and this lines up perfectly with her one defining character trait thus far: a tendency to simply serve as exposition of the surprisingly dense lore that makes up the world-building of this film.
-To her credit, however, Shyamalan mines as much drama out of this as she can by adding another reveal: Madeline, having taken on the form of the Professor's dead wife, is actually a result of a Watcher and human coupling, meaning that her awfully emotional behavior to this point is a representation of her human half at war with her changeling side.
+In a reveal that perhaps undercuts the intelligence of the typically-resourceful Mina, we find out that the person we thought was Madeline was actually a Watcher in disguise all along.
+Upon escaping from the forest, Mina follows the clues to the Professor's university and finds his office where she learns the truth about Madeline's true identity: the late wife of the Professor, whose identity has now been stolen by the Watcher.
+This comes as little surprise, unfortunately, seeing how we learn even less about the Madeline imposter than any of the other supporting characters and this lines up perfectly with her one defining character trait: a tendency to simply serve as exposition for the surprisingly dense lore that makes up the world-building of this film.

 Although it explains far too much, the final battle between Mina and "Madeline" takes a more philosophical approach, offering up no easy answers to this centuries-old conflict.
 It ends on an uneasy note, with "Madeline" loosed upon the world.
-To what end, not even the Watchers themselves can say.
+To what end?
+Not even the Watchers themselves can say.